yuha0/home-infra/ansible/README.md

 ## Operations

-Create a Python environment and then `pip install kubespray/requirements.txt`.
+Create a Python environment and then `pip install -r kubespray/requirements.txt`.

 See [official documentation site] for common operations like create/modify/delete clusters.